Citizen Groups & Conservation Organizations

-There are a number of ways to get involved in ensuring the long-term health of forested lands in the Two Rivers region.
+Get involved to ensure the long-term health of forested lands in the Two Rivers-Ottauquechee Region.

 A municipality can establish a Conservation Commission, comprised of volunteer members who are dedicated to inventorying, studying, and conserving the community’s natural resources.
 Check with your local town office to see whether there is a Conservation Commission in your town.
 If there isn’t one yet, check out the enabling legislation which allows municipalities to create a Conservation Commission (24 V.S.A.
 Chapter 118, § 4501-6)